semsp/CarParkingRateCalculator/README.md

 2. Car Exit Date and Time

 Based on these 2 inputs the engine program should calculate the correct rate for the customer and display the name of the rate along with the total price to the customer using the following rates:

+Name of the Rate: Early Bird
+Type: Flat Rate
+Total Price: $13.00
-Name of the Rate Early Bird Type Flat Rate Total Price $13.00 Entry Condition Enter between 6:00 AM to 9:00 AM Exit Condition Exit between 3:30 PM to 11:30 PM
+Entry Condition: Enter between 6:00 AM to 9:00 AM
+Exit Condition: Exit between 3:30 PM to 11:30 PM

+Name of the Rate: Night Rate
+Type: Flat Rate
+Total Price: $6.50
-Name of the Rate Night Rate Type Flat Rate Total Price $6.50 Entry Condition Enter between 6:00 PM to midnight (weekdays) Exit Condition Exit between 3:30 PM to 11:30 PM
+Entry Condition: Enter between 6:00 PM to midnight (weekdays) Exit Condition: Exit between 3:30 PM to 11:30 PM

 Name of the Rate Weekend Rate Type Flat Rate Total Price $10.00 Entry Condition Enter anytime past midnight on Friday to Sunday Exit Condition Exit any time before midnight of Sunday